 On local listing sites like Craigslist or Facebook marketplace, these can take longer to sell, but you can often ask for more money for them.

-Some people even make money at flea markets selling ballasts.
+Some people even get money at flea markets from selling ballasts.

-For example, upon looking for ballasts in three major cities (NYC, Houston, and Los Angeles), multiple ballasts have been listed anywhere from $20-$100 depending on the size of the light fixture needed.
+For example, upon looking for ballasts in three major cities (NYC, Houston, and Los Angeles), multiple listings have been priced anywhere from $20-$100 depending on the size of the light fixture needed.

 Although it may seem like a last resort, these sites can help connect you with the right people.

 Every major city has four to five different electrical equipment recycling companies that are always competing to beat their competition.

 Unfortunately, these companies try to buy for the lowest price possible since they need to resell items.
 If you’re desperate to sell off your items as quickly as possible and don’t mind losing a small amount of profit to it, this could be a great option!

 Otherwise, it’s a waste of your time, and you should avoid it.